Garment Dyeing Process

 Available free colors

-Additional colors are $100 each – Why?
-We need to mix discharge ink 24 hours in advance before adding the discharge powder.
+If we don’t use one of the premixed colors, we can mix our own for a $25 fee.
+We like to mix discharge ink a few hours in advance before adding the discharge powder.
 Once the powder is added it only has a shelf life of around 12 hours.
-This means we have to mix to order and can’t keep colors on hand.
-We also have to mix 20% more ink then we need so we can keep the image covered in ink and not allow the screen to dry out.
+This means we have to mix colors to order and can’t keep them on hand.
+We also have to mix around 20% more ink then we need so we can keep the screen image flooded so the screen doesn’t dry out.

 Print design colors

 We limit our discharge printing to 4 colors in most cases.
 Water based ink dries out quickly in our dry rocky mountain air.
 Because of this we need to print quickly and humidify our screen areas.
 Attempting to print over 4 colors will often extend our on press time to the point where we encounter ink drying issues.